eddiepease/ml-template/README.md

 in a human-readable format
 5. `git add data/train.csv.dvc & git commit -m "Add raw data"` - this adds the data to git

-Whenever the data changes, simply run the `dvc add ..` command and commit to save into version control
+Whenever the data changes, simply run the `dvc add [file]` command and commit to save into version control.

 ## Starting to use mlflow